coder/docs/admin/workspace-management/self-contained-builds.md

 Enabling this option changes the Coder deployment so that workspaces control the boot sequence internally, with the workspace downloading assets from `coderd`.

-> At this time, Coder does not support certificate injectioin with
+> At this time, Coder does not support certificate injection with
 > self-contained workspace builds.

 To enable self-contained workspace builds: